 Third-party software solution

-Let’s see how to search for a column name in SQL Server using a free lightweight add-in for SSMS and achieve the same result from above.
+Let’s see how to search for a column name in SQL Server using a lightweight add-in for SSMS and achieve the same result from above.

 First things first, the SQL search add-in should be downloaded from this link.
 Run the executable installer and click the Next button on the welcome screen.